gdh1995/vimium-c/README.md

 * Vomnibar: make max number of suggestions and query interval configurable
 * `goBack`, `goForward`: now works perfectly since Chrome 72
 * FindMode: focus found node on exit, for easier `<tab>` navigation
-* add command `performAnotherFind` to find the second or even eariler query in the query history list.
+* add a command `performAnotherFind` to find the second or even eariler query in the query history list.
 * `Marks.activate` supports extra 8 temporary marks besides the "last" mark, and uses `2` ~ `9` prefix to specify them.
 * Scroller: a better default value of keyboard settings
 * vimium://show : now auto decrypt "thunder://" URLs